Myth: Recover with the Hands Over the HeadJun 17, 2022

 - Shown to be less effective in improving tidal volume, oxygenation, and HR recovery.

-Hands on knees
+Hands on the knees

 - Is the research supported position to improve tidal volume, decrease CO2, and improve HR recovery